A Hummer doesn’t help

 The most condemning evidence against Hummers, and sport-utility vehicles (SUVs) in general, is the associated health consequences.
 This year, the Journal of Respiratory Medicine reported that adults showed worsening of respiratory problems in communities with more car traffic and fewer fuel-efficient cars.
 Because of their small size and growing bodies, children are more vulnerable.
 A study of fourth-graders showed increased rates of wheezing and asthma in areas with fewer fuel-efficient cars.
 This means that if your neighbor is driving a Hummer—the most inefficient vehicle, at 11 miles per gallon—your child is more likely to get asthma.

-According to the American Lung Association, Sacramento has the sixth-worst air quality in the United States, and 91 percent of our air pollution comes from mobile sources: cars and trucks.
+This year Butte County received an F in air quality from the American Lung Association; 91 percent of our air pollution comes from mobile sources: cars and trucks.
 Hummers are three times heavier than most cars and use more than 200 percent more gas per mile.
 Quite simply, our air is growing ever worse because some people want to drive ever bigger cars.

 Our government has created air-pollution standards that limit the amount of pollution from car emissions and set standards for fuel efficiency.
 However, Hummers and SUVs are allowed to emit 5.5 times the level of pollution allowed for other cars.
 According to the legislation, Hummers and SUVs are rural vehicles, exempt from the tighter rules.